 - Bright Copper Kettles, a collaborative blog which features articles from a variety of people and companies who provide services for older people, including those with dementia, and/or those who care for them.

-- Cancer Research UK, a blog which covers the latest cancer research, health and policy news, including those that are funded by the charity.
+- Cancer Research UK Science Blog, a blog which covers the latest cancer research, health and policy news, including those that are funded by the charity.

 - Fuse, a Public Health Research Centre of Excellence that brings together academics and researchers from five universities in the North East of England.